Nekmo/amazon-dash/docs/config_file.rst

 When the **url execution method** is used, the following options are available.

 * **method**: HTTP method.
 By default GET.
+* **headers**: Headers to send to server.
+Content-Type will be overwritten if it is defined later.
 * **content-type** (*): HTTP Content-Type Header.
 Only available if Body is defined.
 If body is defined, default is form.
 * **body**: Request payload.
 Only if the method is POST/PUT/PATCH.
 In json or form mode, the content must be a valid json.
 It is recommended to use single quotes before and after content in json.